lwanger/cooked_input/CONTRIBUTING.md

 that every PR along the way can be green on its own.
 Raise it by the whole amount a PR gains; leaving it slack lets the next regression hide.

+The floor is **99%**, not 100%, even though the package currently measures 100%.
+A 100% gate means every future line needs either a test or a `# pragma: no cover`, and the usual outcome is that pragmas accumulate until the number stops meaning anything.
+99% keeps essentially all of the value and leaves room for one genuinely awkward line.

 Coverage is deliberately not in `addopts` — it would slow all eight matrix jobs and every local run for no benefit.